platformsh/platformsh-docs/src/administration/integrations/github.md

 ### 1. Generate a token

 To integrate your Platform.sh project with an existing GitHub repository, you first need to generate a token on your GitHub user profile.
-Simply go to your account page on GitHub and click `Edit profile`.

-Select the *Personal access tokens* tab and click on [Generate new token](https://github.com/settings/tokens/new).
+Simply go to your Settings, then select `Developer settings` and click `Personal access tokens`.
+Here you can [Generate a new token](https://github.com/settings/tokens/new).

 Give it a description and then ensure the token has the following scopes: